 A Massive Tequesta Cemetery

-Southeast Florida’s largest known Native-American cemetery was discovered here in 2005.
 The remains of more than 500 Tequesta remains were removed from this site to make way for downtown’s Whole Foods Market.
-Most of the examined bones were dated from two around thousand years ago.
+Most of the examined bones were dated from between eighteen hundred to two thousand years ago.

 There is an untold story of collusion between the developers and certain City of Miami Officials to suppress this remarkable discovery.
 In 2005 Dr. Alison Elgart-Berry, the City of Miami’s first (and so far only) city archaeologist was fired when she began to petition for preservation of this site after recognizing the unique significance of this massive Tequesta cemetery.